tilo/deploy_rails_as_rpm/README.md

 ## The Only Down-side ;-)

 The only down-side I can think of is that you will need one additional (very small) server, which runs the identical OS as your production servers -- we'll call this our build server.
 On the build server you'll build your RPM(s), which includes running `bundle install` and compiling native extension, and also rolling your own Ruby 1.9.x RPM.
+This is the only server which has development tools on it, and it can be in-house behind your corporate firewall.

 ## 10,000ft Overview of our Set-Up